 help writing more reliable code in less time.

-There are also some more-productivity-features.
+There are also features that aim to increase productivity.
 They save time because they help to avoid boiler-plate code and make recurring programming tasks as simple as possible.

 (You can hover over most items to get more information.)